-Radioactivity Concentration above 2,000,000Bq/kg Radioactivity Concentration above 500,000Bq/kg 2,000,000Bq/kg or below Radioactivity Concentration 500,000Bq/kg or below Work under high dust concentration environment (Dust concentration: higher than 10mg/m3) Dust collection efficiency: ≥ 99.9% (full face) Dust collection efficiency: ≥ 95% Dust collection efficiency: ≥ 80% Work other than that under high dust concentration environment (Dust concentration: 10mg/m3 or below) Dust collection efficiency: ≥95% Dust collection efficiency: ≥ 80% Dust collection efficiency: ≥ 80%
+Radioactivity Radioactivity Radioactivity

+concentration concentration above concentration

+above 2,000,000 500,000Bq/kg 500,000 Bq/kg

+Bq/kg 2,000,000 Bq/kg or or below

+below

+Work under high dust Dust collection Dust collection Dust collection

+concentration efficiency: ≥ efficiency: ≥ 95% efficiency: ≥

+environment 99.9% (full face) 80%

+(Dust concentration:

+higher than 10 mg/m 3)

+Work other than that Dust collection Dust collection Dust collection

+under high dust efficiency: ≥95% efficiency: ≥ 80% efficiency: ≥

+concentration 80%

+environment

+(Dust concentration: 10

+mg/m3 or below)

 - c.
-Workers engaged in the works stated in a. should use the respiratory protective equipment specified in b. - d.
-The disposal operator should give due consideration to the following statements regarding respiratory protective equipment: - (i) Dust masks should have three types of dust collection efficiencies: 99.9% or above (RS3/RL3, full face), 95% or above (RS2/RL2 or DS2/DL2), and 80% or above (RS1/RL1 or DS1/DL1). - (ii) Use RL or DL as a filter for dust masks when handling accident-derived waste, etc. in a liquid state. - (iii) Use a cartridge with dust proof function along the gas type when handling accidentderived waste, etc. in a gas state. - (iv) It should be noted that non-woven fabric masks () may be used instead of dust masks if the works occurring will not handle accident-derived waste, etc. exceeding 500,000Bq/kg and if the works are associated with work other than that under high dust concentration, and if those works (handling grass, tree or leaf mold) do not fall under

-Articles 7 or 27 of the "Ordinance on Prevention of Hazards Due to Dust" (Ministry of Labour Ordinance No.18, 1979). (: Masks except dust masks certified by the national test.
+Workers engaged in the work stated in a. should use the respiratory protective equipment specified in b. - d.
+The disposal operator should give due consideration to the following statements regarding respiratory protective equipment: - (i) Dust masks should have three types of dust collection efficiency: 99.9% or above (RS3/RL3, full face), 95% or above (RS2/RL2 or DS2/DL2), and 80% or above (RS1/RL1 or DS1/DL1). - (ii) Use RL or DL as a filter for dust masks when handling accident-derived waste, etc. in a liquid state. - (iii) Use a cartridge with dust-proof function along with the gas type when handling accident-derived waste, etc. in a gas state. - (iv) It should be noted that non-woven fabric masks () may be used instead of dust masks if the work does not involve handling accident-derived waste, etc. exceeding 500,000 Bq/kg and if the work is associated with work other than that under high dust concentration, and if the work (handling grass, tree or leaf mold) does not fall under Articles 7 or 27 of the "Ordinance on Prevention of Hazards Due to Dust" (Ministry of Labour Ordinance No. 18, 1979). (: Masks except for dust masks certified by the national test.
 Made of non-woven fabric material, and commonly used to prevent cold and/or used as measures against pollinosis.
 Also known as surgical masks, pleated masks, and face masks.
 Gauze masks are not included.)